ahmetegesel/mongofn/README.md

 If we want to make it reusable across our entire app we can benefit from currying.

-As we noted before, most of the functions are curried in Mongof.
+As we noted before, most of the functions are curried in Mongofn.

 Let's make an example and compose a function which will help you use collections in a db without repeating code for the setup.

 ```
-const { createClient, useCollection } = require('mongof');
+const { createClient, useCollection } = require('Mongofn');

 const connectionString = 'mongodb://localhost:27017';